Cara Aitchison: Early life and education

 Aitchison was born on 5 February 1965 in Falkirk, Scotland.
-She grew up in Larbert and Stirling, attending Stirling High School from 1977-1983.
-She graduated with an undergraduate Master of Arts (MA Hons) in Geography from Edinburgh University in 1987 and went on to study a Postgraduate Diploma (PG Dip) in Recreation and Leisure Practice at the university’s Moray House School of Education, graduating with Distinction in 1988 as she commenced her first lecturing position.
-Aitchison then undertook a teaching qualification with Thames Polytechnic (now Greenwich University) from 1988-1990, a Master of Arts (MA) in Gender and Society at Middlesex University from 1990-1993 and a PhD in Social Science, with her thesis titled Leisure Studies: Gender, Power and Knowledge, at the University of Bristol from 1996-1999, and with all three qualifications undertaken part-time while progressing her full-time academic career.
+She grew up in Larbert and Stirling, attending Stirling High School from 1977 to 1983.
+She graduated with an undergraduate Master of Arts (MA Hons) in Geography from Edinburgh University in 1987 and went on to study a Postgraduate Diploma (PG Dip) in Recreation and Leisure Practice at the university's Moray House School of Education, graduating with Distinction in 1988 as she commenced her first lecturing position.
+Aitchison then undertook a teaching qualification with Thames Polytechnic (now Greenwich University) from 1988 to 1990, a Master of Arts (MA) in Gender and Society at Middlesex University from 1990 to 1993 and a PhD in Social Science, with her thesis titled Leisure Studies: Gender, Power and Knowledge, at the University of Bristol from 1996 to 1999, and with all three qualifications undertaken part-time while progressing her full-time academic career.

 Academic career

-Aitchison taught for a year at Croydon College from 1988-1989 before being appointed Lecturer in Leisure Studies at the Polytechnic of North London in 1989 (which became the University of North London in 1991 and then London Metropolitan University in 2002).
-In 1990 she was promoted to Senior Lecturer in Leisure and Tourism Studies and Programme Director of the UK’s largest degree programme in Leisure and Tourism Management, and then to Principal Lecturer and Subject Field Leader in Leisure and Tourism Studies in 1993.
+Aitchison taught for a year at Croydon College from 1988 to 1989 before being appointed Lecturer in Leisure Studies at the Polytechnic of North London in 1989 (which became the University of North London in 1991 and then London Metropolitan University in 2002).
+In 1990 she was promoted to Senior Lecturer in Leisure and Tourism Studies and Programme Director of the UK's largest degree programme in Leisure and Tourism Management, and then to Principal Lecturer and Subject Field Leader in Leisure and Tourism Studies in 1993.

 During this period Aitchison became active in research and publishing and, in 1997, moved to the University of Gloucestershire to take up a newly established position of Senior Research Fellow in the Leisure and Sport Research Unit, then headed by the late Professor Celia Brackenridge OBE.
 Aitchison led the portfolio of postgraduate programmes in sport, leisure and tourism before becoming Reader in Leisure Policy and Cultural Theory in 1999 and then succeeding Professor Brackenridge as Head of the Research Unit in 2001.

 In 2003 Aitchison was appointed Professor in Human Geography in the Department of Geography and Environmental Management at the University of the West of England in Bristol where she remained until 2008.
-Between 1997 and 2007 Aitchison published prolifically and also undertook numerous international research visits including, in 2003, a lecture tour of Iran speaking at international conferences and universities in Tehran, Ahvaz and Esfahan and sponsored by the Iranian Ministry of Culture, Iranian National Olympic Committee, Iranian Tourism Organisation, Iranian Physical Education Association and Iran Women’s Sport Federation.
-Between 2000 and 2005 she also held the post of Visiting Lecturer at World Leisure’s International Centre of Excellence at Wageningen University in the Netherlands, teaching on the UN-affiliated World Leisure programme MSc Leisure and Environments.
+Between 1997 and 2007 Aitchison published prolifically and also undertook numerous international research visits including, in 2003, a lecture tour of Iran speaking at international conferences and universities in Tehran, Ahvaz and Esfahan and sponsored by the Iranian Ministry of Culture, Iranian National Olympic Committee, Iranian Tourism Organisation, Iranian Physical Education Association and Iran Women's Sport Federation.
+Between 2000 and 2005 she also held the post of Visiting Lecturer at World Leisure's International Centre of Excellence at Wageningen University in the Netherlands, teaching on the UN-affiliated World Leisure programme MSc Leisure and Environments.